Read me

 ANDREW : I don’t see the use.

 With the intensification of the tension between Andrew and his relatives, his uncle asks whether Andrew has friends, but the nephew arrogantly says that ‘he did not see the use’.
-One should pay attention to his detail for the reason that it is not Terence Fletcher who made Andrew act like this, but the boy has been lonely and desolated all his life, shelling himself with the music.
+One should pay attention to his details for the reason that it is not Terence Fletcher who made Andrew act like this, but the boy has been lonely and desolate all his life, sheltering himself with the music.
 At the same time, Andrew’s answer correlates with the philosophy of his music teacher, who understands that being great is not the same as being popular and that teamwork harmony is nothing compared to the individual virtuosity of outstanding personalities.
-The point is that Andrew not only disregards his uncle, aunt, cousins, or even his father: he does not respect anyone except for a few historical figures and Terence Fletcher as his tool to become one of them.
-Dreams and gains of other people, social relations, and friendships seem insignificant to Andrew Neiman if not becoming ‘great’.
+The point is that Andrew not only disregards his uncle, aunt, cousins, or even his father, but he also does not respect anyone except for a few historical figures and Terence Fletcher as his tool to become one of them.
+Dreams and gains of other people, social relations, and friendships seem insignificant to Andrew Neiman if not become ‘great’.

-NICOLE.
-The story takes us to guess that Nicole was Andrew’s first girlfriend in his nineteen years of life.
-It is worth noting that he makes up his mind to have a talk to the girl after the first encounter with Terence Fletcher but before the abusive bullying methods.
-Hope was given and the oppression has not been implemented yet.
-It becomes obvious that the latter two dates in the cinema and in the cafe are events by inertia.
-In a cafe sequence, Nicole openly shares her doubts and worries in regard to college and her life choice.
-Andrew does not voice all he has in his mind at the moment but he obviously does not understand such indecisiveness, the lack of ambitions of becoming a great personality.
+NICOLE IN THE WHIPLASH STORY.
+The story leads us to guess that Nicole was Andrew’s first girlfriend in his nineteen years of life.
+It is worth noting that he makes up his mind to talk to the girl after the first encounter with Terence Fletcher, but before the abusive bullying methods.
+Hope was given, and the oppression has not been implemented yet.
+It becomes obvious that the latter two dates in the cinema and the cafe are events by inertia.
+In a cafe sequence, Nicole openly shares her doubts and worries regarding college and her life choices.
+Andrew does not voice all he has in his mind at the moment, but he obviously does not understand such indecisiveness, the lack of ambition to become a great personality.
 During their last meeting together, Neiman gives the argument that he is too ambitious in his pursuit of becoming a great musician and that a girlfriend would only take his concentration away.
-Andrew is ready to sacrifice his relations with Nicole, whom he liked so much in the beginning.
-All his thoughts are narrowed to being a great drum player and he regards Nicole as an obstacle to be overcome.
-As a matter of fact, this girl brings the warmth of human relations to his life, peacefulness: the state that fits badly with his perverted reality of lonely greatness.
+Andrew is ready to sacrifice his relationship with Nicole, whom he liked so much in the beginning.
+All his thoughts are narrowed to being a great drum player, and he regards Nicole as an obstacle to be overcome.
+This girl brings the warmth of human relations to his life, peacefulness: the state that fits badly with his perverted reality of lonely greatness.

 NICOLE : And when I did see you, you would treat me like shit, because I’m some girl who